xdevguild/buildo-begins/README.md

 #### General operations

 - `buildo-begins derive-pem` - derive PEM file from seed phrase
+- `buildo-begins init` - initialize the NextJS dapp template or simple smart contract for learning purposes
 - `buildo-begins herotag` - create a herotag and assign it to address and check addresses of existing ones
 - `buildo-begins converters` - a set of converters based on excellent [MultiversX (Elrond) Converters](http://207.244.241.38/elrond-converters/) but in the CLI, always at hand!
 - `buildo-begins claim-developer-rewards` - Claim dev rewards from your smart contract.
 You have to use the owner's wallet address (PEM) when calling it